tataraba/simplesite/README.md

 If everything has gone well so far, all tests should pass.

 ## 🚗 💨 Need to Catch Up?
-If you are using Codespaces, there is a script you can run to catch up to the current Chapter.
+If you are using Codespaces, there is a script you can use to catch up to the current chapter.
 Just run the following command in your terminal and choose the section we're on:

 ```shell
 . catchup.sh